The Most Popular Psychiatric Drugs Alter Decisions to Cause Harmby Carla Clark, PhD | July 15, 2015

 The experiment involved 175 healthy adults, 89 of which were randomized to receive serotonin-boosting citalopram or placebo and the remaining 86 randomized to receive dopamine-boosting levodopa or placebo.
 The participants had to make choices in a harm aversion experiment regarding giving both themselves and other participants electric shocks for financial gain.

 Entering separate testing rooms without seeing each other, the participants were given the drugs and waited until the peak drug absorption time was reached, 3 hours or 60 minutes for citalopram and levodopa respectively.
-With the drugs influence at its peak the harm aversion experiment began.
+With the drugs influence at its peak, the harm aversion experiment began.

-However, in the present experiment the participants in the test condition were given commonly prescribed drugs that influence the levels of common, multifunctional neurotransmitters in the brain that are involved in a myriad of cognitive functions, namely serotonin (citalopram) and dopamine (levodopa).
+However, in the present experiment, the participants in the test condition were given commonly prescribed drugs that influence the levels of common, multifunctional neurotransmitters in the brain that are involved in a myriad of cognitive functions, namely serotonin (citalopram) and dopamine (levodopa).

-For those who had a pharmacological enhancement of serotonin by taking citalopram, they were more likely to avoid harming both themselves and others, choosing to receive less money rather than inflict pain compared with drug-free controls.
+For those who experienced the pharmacological enhancement of serotonin by taking citalopram, they were more likely to avoid harming both themselves and others, choosing to receive less money rather than inflict pain compared with drug-free controls.
 This is promising news considering reduced harm aversion is a risk factor for both preplanned and in the moment reactive aggression that are both common features of the mental illnesses and disorders that citalopram and similar serotonin reuptake inhibitors are prescribed to treat.

 This Sunday February 14th (9 p.m.
 ET), the Emmy-nominated Brain Games tv-show is back!
 Wonder junkie Jason Silva returns to our screens, teaming up with...
 READ MORE →